-You’ll need 2 whole grapefruits, 5 medium carrots and an inch of fresh ginger.
+You’ll need 2 whole grapefruits, 5 medium carrots and an inch of fresh ginger (remember to peel it!).
 Chop roughly and push through the juicer.
 Stir well and enjoy!

 It’s refreshing and has a kick to it!
 This is the perfect wake me up juice to have for breakfast or as an energizer to get you through the afternoon slump.